Caskey History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Caskey research.
 Another 124 words (9 lines of text) covering the years 1494, 1588, and 1688 are included under the topic Early Caskey History in all our PDF Extended History products and printed products wherever possible.

 Scribes in Medieval Scotland spelled names by sound rather than any set of rules, so an enormous number of spelling variations exist in names of that era.
 Caskey has been spelled Caskie, Caskey, Macaskey, MacCaskie, McAskie, McCaskie and many more.

 Some of the Caskey family moved to Ireland, but this topic is not covered in this excerpt.
-Another 263 words(19 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The number of Strathclyde Clan families sailing for North America increased steadily as the persecution continued.
 In the colonies, they could find not only freedom from the iron hand of the English government, but land to settle on.
 The American War of Independence allowed many of these settlers to prove their independence, while some chose to go to Canada as United Empire Loyalists.
 Scots played essential roles in the forging of both great nations.
 Among them:

 Caskey Settlers in United States in the 19th Century